Richienb/html-error/README.md

 # HTML Error
-A simple site to display any error with your own.
+A simple site to display any type of error.

 ## Usage
 Link/redirect to the following site